 The guidelines are built on the views of New Zealanders.
 We had conversations with people across the country – not just those who work on these issues every day.

 Through these conversations, the Partnership set out to understand how people feel about their data being used and shared in different situations.

-Earlier this year, the Partnership commissioned Toi Aria (Massey University) to run Our Data, Our Way - a public engagement programme involving thousands of New Zealanders.
+The Partnership commissioned Toi Aria (Massey University) to run Our Data, Our Way - a public engagement programme involving thousands of New Zealanders.
 You can read the final engagement report here [PDF, 13 MB].

 As part of this engagement activity, the Partnership also commissioned Tūhono Trust to engage specifically with Māori.
 The final report, Sharing Information for Wellbeing, is available here [PDF, 19 MB].